apache/storm-site/_posts/2023-11-22-storm260-released.md

 ---
 layout: post
-title: Apache Storm 2.5.0 Released
+title: Apache Storm 2.6.0 Released
-author: Bipin Prasad
+author: Richard Zowalla
 ---

 The Apache Storm community is pleased to announce that  version 2.6.0 has been